|Height:||12 – 14 inches|

 Male vs. Female

-Female Pinny Poo can be significantly smaller than male Pinny Poo, and can weigh as little as 5 pounds.
+Female Pinny Poos can be significantly smaller than male Pinny Poos and can weigh as little as 5 pounds.
 While the female Pinny Poo tends to be more trainable, the males are more outgoing.
 Both genders make great pets for families, couples, and individuals.

 Pinny Poos are pint-sized pets that make great dogs for all types of families and people.
 While tiny in stature, they have loads of personality and can be loyal, protective, and caring towards their people.

-It’s important to get a Miniature Pinscher Poodle Mix puppy from a high-quality and reputable breeder so you know he’s a happy and healthy dog from the get-go.
+It’s important to get a Miniature Pinscher Poodle mix puppy from a high-quality and reputable breeder so you know they’re a happy and healthy dog from the get-go.

-Pinny Poos can be protective over their food and toys, so always keep a watchful eye when your children are around them and teach your kids to never take away the dog’s meals while he is eating.
+Pinny Poos can be protective over their food and toys, so always keep a watchful eye when your children are around them and teach your kids to never take away the dog’s meals while they’re eating.